andrewsuzuki/website-old/README.md

 This is my personal portfolio and blog.
 I've written a custom setup using a modern JS workflow consisting of Node, Gulp, Browserify, and the like.
 I plan on moving the core functionality to its own repository, and maybe adding a CLI tool.
 Because, you know, the world definitely needs another static site generator.
 Well, actually, most of the generators out there are still using Grunt, which is why I made my own in the first place.

 Site content written in Markdown w/ HAML front-matter can be found in content/.
-Templates/partials can be found in app/.
+Templates/partials written in EJS and Sass can be found in app/.

 Thanks to [Github Pages](https://pages.github.com) and the gulp-gh-pages plugin, I can easily build and deploy my static site for free by running ```gulp deploy``` (pushes the build to the [master branch](https://github.com/andrewsuzuki/andrewsuzuki.github.io/tree/master)).
 So, a big thanks to Github and whoever wrote that sweet plugin.